Sunday, October 30, 2022

 Prediabetes is Linked to Coronary Artery Calcification

-According to the CDC, 96 million adults in America have prediabetes.
+According to the CDC, nearly 98 million adults in America have prediabetes.
 Additionally, the majority of people with prediabetes are unaware of their disease.
 And prediabetes can lead to type 2 diabetes.
 Prediabetes is a condition that deserves attention not only because it can lead to type 2 diabetes, but because the condition is associated with other diseases.
 For example, a recent study reveals that there is a link between prediabetes and coronary artery calcification.

 The American Diabetes Association and the CDC define prediabetes as follows: 5.7% ≤ HbA1c ≤ 6.4%; 100 mg/dL ≤ FPG ≤ 125 mg/dL; 140 mg/dL ≤ OGTT≤ 199 mg/dL.
 Prediabetes is known to be associated with cardiovascular disease, kidney problems and, of course, diabetes.
 And, as mentioned above, the link to coronary artery calcification has been uncovered.